-UPDATED October 2014: In Singapore, there are now 2 Prometric centers, and it takes at least 6 to 8 weeks before you can get a free slot for the exam.
+UPDATED May 2015: In Singapore, there are now 2 Prometric centers, and it takes at least 6 to 8 weeks before you can get a free slot for the exam.
 This is a boon in disguise, because you DO need at least 6-8 weeks of earnest study time, to fill the knowledge gap, and prepare for the PMP exam properly.
 After all, you do want to pass it in your first attempt.
-It isn’t cheap and you are probably stealing time away from your family, so get it right the first time.
+It isn’t cheap (USD 555 for the PMP exam) and you are probably stealing time away from your family, so get it right the first time.

 4. Firm up Your Study Plan in earnest: Once you know your PMP certification exam date, you can then work backwards to today, and calculate the amount of days you have left at hand.
 This is all you have now, so use it wisely.

 A good study plan is to ensure you have enough time to read, understand, and try your hand at mock PMP exam questions.